Meekaiell/CMSC-447-RPG-Game/README.md

 3. next run `heroku local web -f Procfile.windows`
 4. then in your browser open and enter `http://localhost:5000/`, and then progam should output in the terminal window, and the browser will update.

+#Iteration 3:
+##Web Interface

+In order to run this software:
+1. Follow this tutorial to install django and python, as well as set up the necessary server: https://www.youtube.com/watch?v=VuETrwKYLTM
+2. type 'workon (whatever you named your server in the previous step)' into an ide terminal compatible with python
+3. type 'python manage.py (whatever you named your server in the previous step)' into the same terminal to start up the project server
+4. available pages to view:
+   (ip address)
+   This page displays a list of strings.
+The plan is for the list to pull document titles from the database and each title links to a page that displays that document open.
+   (ip address) + "/upload"
+   This page allows the user to upload a file.
+The file is saved to the project's 'media' folder

+Partial functionality: when uploading a file, an error is thrown: "no such table: documents_document".
+The upload still works, but there is an error.

+##Threaded Server Test:
+1. Run Listen.py Muilithreaded test Server.
+2. Then run the ThreadTestX.py, X = A,B,C.
+This will cause the server to thread processes for the server to allow multiple connections.